Using Schroedinger cat quantum state for detection of a given phase shift: Photon number measurement

 \section{Photon number measurement}

-Let us consider a more practical detection procedure, based on the measurement of photons number ar the dark output port using a photon-number resolving photodetector.
+Let us consider a more practical detection procedure based on the measurement of photons number at the dark output port using a photon-number resolving photodetector.

 The corresponding photon number statistics is calculated in App.\,\ref{app:p_even_odd}, see Eq.\,\eqref{p_n}.
 It follows from this equation that the initial SC state $\ket{\Psi_0}$ is a superposition of even Fock states only.
-In the displaced SC state case, $\delta\ne0$, the odd Fock states appear and, with the increase of $\delta$, become dominant.
-Therefore, detection of an odd number of photons means with certainty the presence of the phase shift.
-The ``false positive'' probability in this scenario is zero.
+In the displaced SC state case, $\delta\neq 0$, the odd Fock states appear and, with the increase of $\delta$, become dominant.
+Therefore, detection of an odd number of photons guarantees the presence of the phase shift.

-At the same time, the probability of another statistical error, namely the ``false negative'' one (that is, the miss signal probability) is non-zero and is equal to the probability $p_{\rm even}$ of obtaining an even number of photons as the result of the measurement.
+In this case, it is natural to use the following strategy: detection of an even number of photons means the decision that $\delta=0$, and of an odd number --- that $\delta\neq0$.

+Introduce the $2\times2$ matrix of conditional probabilities $p(\cdot/\cdot)$ of obtaining two possible outcomes, with the second arguments corresponding to the real presence ($\delta\ne0$) or absence of the signal and first one -- to the resulting estimate.
+We denote the presence and the absence of the signal by ``+'' and ``$-$'', respectively.